 The Senate passed S. 350 (S.Rept.
-107-2), the Brownfields Revitalization and Environmental Restoration Act., by 99-0 on April 25, 2001.
-The bill authorizes \$150 million per year in FY2002-2006 for brownfield assessment grants and cleanup grants.
-It also provides \$50 million annually to enhance state and tribal brownfield programs, and prohibits EPA enforcement at sites being cleaned up under a state program unless the state requests it, contamination migrates across state lines or onto federal property, there is imminent danger, or new information not known by the state at the time of cleanup is discovered.
+107-2), the Brownfields Revitalization and Environmental Restoration Act, by 99-0 on April 25, 2001.
+The bill authorizes \$150 million per year in FY2002-2006 for brownfield assessment grants and cleanup grants, plus \$50 million per year to clean up "relatively low-risk" brownfield sites contaminated by petroleum, which was not previously allowed by CERCLA.
+The bill sets out ten ranking criteria to be used in awarding the assessment grants and cleanup grants.
+It also provides \$50 million annually to enhance state and tribal voluntary cleanup programs, and prohibits EPA enforcement at sites being cleaned up under a state program unless the state requests it, contamination migrates across state lines or onto federal property, there is imminent danger, or new information not known by the state at the time of cleanup is discovered.
+In the last case (discovery of new information) EPA must consult with the state before taking enforcement action.
 S. 350 relieves liability from contiguous property owners, prospective purchasers, and innocent landowners.
 In addition, the bill requires EPA to defer listing a site on the National Priorities List if the site is being cleaned up under a state program, or negotiations are underway to do so.
-A managers' amendment, adopted by the Senate by unanimous consent, requires EPA to consult with the state before taking enforcement action at a brownfield site when the agency discovers new information, and adds further conditions to the ranking criteria used to award the assessment grants and cleanup grants.
-The amendment also provides \$50 million per year to clean up "relatively low-risk" brownfield sites contaminated by petroleum, which was not previously allowed by CERCLA.